tesonep/PharoApplicationGenerator/doc/BuildCustomWindowsExe.md

 [https://www.msys2.org/](https://www.msys2.org/)

 and download the **installer executable**.
-As of this writing this is *msys2-x86_64-20241208.exe*.
-Run the installer with admin permisson and finally this opens a shell window.
+As of this writing this is **msys2-x86_64-20241208.exe**.
+Run the installer with the full admin permisson and finally this opens a small unix like shell window with a bash shell.

+Running as an admin is necessary to save you from trouble.
 Close it first time.

 Now go to the start menu and enter "MSYS" - you will see that several icons had been created:
 - MSYS UCRT64